コンテンツにスキップ

 --What kind of people live there?

---Did you set any criteria for the type of person you wanted to join?
+--Did you have any criteria in mind for the type of people you wanted to join?

 IMG_2835_th

-A place where various people meet
+A place where many different people can come together

 IMG_6704_th